MGEScan/mgescan/docs/source/ltr.rst

 License
 -------
-Copyright 2014 Mina Rho, Haixu Tang.
+Copyright 2015.
 You may redistribute this software under the terms of the GNU General Public License.